aroles/biol210/docs/articles/agenda-overview.md

 | Week 13 | Nov 30-Dec 04 | Biodiversity patterns, Nutrient cycling |
 | Week 14 | Dec 07-09 | Behavior, Learning, Genetics of behavior |

-#### Groups for first month
+## Groups for first month

 For the first month, these will be your assigned groups. **You should sit in a cluster with these folks each day that class meets.** Note:
-This year’s first team theme is carnivores of North America.
+This year’s first team theme is creatures of the intertidal zone.

 - **Anemones:**
 - **Barnacles:**